w3c/wai-intro-wcag/content/wcag3-intro.md

 </svg>
 </div>

-2020: The First Public Working Draft of WCAG 3.0 was published in January 2021.
+2021: The First Public Working Draft of WCAG 3.0 is planned to be published in January 2021. <!-- @@ was published in January 2021 -->

 2021-2022: Work will first focus on refining the structure and conformance model.
 Once that is more stable, the accessibility requirements (guidelines, outcomes, etc.) will be developed.
-A complete draft may be available in late 2022.
+A complete draft may be available in late 2022 or 2023.

-2023: WCAG 3.0 may be published as a final standard in late 2023.
+2023: WCAG 3.0 may be published as a final standard in late 2023 or 2024.

 For at least several years after WCAG 3 is finalized, WCAG 3 will not supersede WCAG 2 and WCAG 2 will not be deprecated.